tabatkins/railroad-diagrams/README.md

 Options
 -------

-There are a few options you can tweak, at the bottom of the file.
+There are a few options you can tweak, with the defaults at the bottom of the file, and the live values hanging off of the `Diagram` object.
 Just tweak either until the diagram looks like what you want.
 You can also change the CSS file - feel free to tweak to your heart's content.
 Note, though, that if you change the text sizes in the CSS, you'll have to go adjust the metrics for the leaf nodes as well.